Why does this document exist? Simply put, so you know what is expected of you when performing the role of Tech Lead.

 Clearly record and communicate risks and dependencies to the client, especially where they are outside the team's control.
 Work proactively to resolve the risks rather than just track them and find ways to remove the dependencies or make them less problematic.Use: Risk log with regular reviews along with client

-Understand the IW / Client relationship, commercial model and contract [Advanced]
+Understand the Infinity Works / Client relationship, commercial model and contract [Advanced]

 Build situational awareness [Advanced]

 Spend plenty of time speaking with client stakeholders and influencers, especially if the account lead is not involved day to day.
 Understand their wider vision and plans and what else is being worked on.
-These conversations often uncover dependencies or assumptions which will have an effect on the work the team is doing, and they may lead to opportunities to widen our involvement.Use: Org chart, stakeholder map, programme plan
+These conversations often uncover dependencies or assumptions which will affect the work the team is doing, and they may lead to opportunities to widen our involvement.Use: Org chart, stakeholder map, programme plan

 Focus on non-functionals

 Have a broad understanding of the key areas which need to be considered when designing systems, paying particular attention to non-functional requirements such as integrity, security, performance, capacity, scalability, resilience, availability, recoverability and maintainability.Use: High-level approach, high-level design, low-level design, non-functional requirements